jeremiahn/NIST800-53r5/README.md

-# I split the NIST 800-53r5 into a keynote presentation so I could learn it.
+# I split the NIST 800-53r5 PDF into a keynote presentation so I could easily digest it.
 # Footnotes are in the speaker notes.